 Although we accept submissions in different formats, PDF files produced using LaTeX are preferred.
 Always keep a backup copy of the electronic file for reference and safety.
 Save your files using the default extension of the program used.

 Please use the Elsevier "elsarticle" LaTeX style to prepare your document.
 It can be found here along with detailed instructions for LateX preparation: https://www.elsevier.com/authors/author-schemas/latex-instructions.
 Please ensure your manuscript is set as double-column and that line numbers are included.
 For convenience, please use this template together with the elsarticle class.
 Please do not submit any source files for your original manuscript.
 At this stage only a PDF of your manuscript, containing all figures, tables etc. should be provided.
 If you need high-resolution versions of images, please provide them as attachments for reviewer convenience.
-If a revised version of your paper is requested, then source files should be uploaded at this stage.
+If a revised version of your paper is requested then please supply this as an anonymised PDF of your revised manuscript.
+It is also mandatory at revision stages for authors to provide their final LaTeX source files including author information (the source files will not be visible to reviewers should papers undergo further external review).
 If the LaTeX file is suitable, proofs will be produced without the need to rekeying the text, thus considerably speeding up final copyediting.

 Figures may be inserted in the usual way using an \includegraphics command, at the position in the article where they are cited.